 - You have good credit and strong income

-When a Second Charge May Be Better
+When Is a Second Charge Loan the Better Option?

 - You have a competitive rate you do not want to lose